GreptimeTeam/greptimedb/docs/rfcs/2024-02-21-multi-dimension-partition-rule/rfc.md

 # Motivation

-The current partition rule is based on a single dimension.
+The current partition rule is from MySQL's [`RANGE Partition`](https://dev.mysql.com/doc/refman/8.0/en/partitioning-range.html), which is based on a single dimension.
 It is sort of a [Hilbert Curve](https://en.wikipedia.org/wiki/Hilbert_curve) and pick several point on the curve to divide the space.
 It is neither easy to understand how the data get partitioned nor flexible enough to handle complex partitioning requirements.

-Considering the future requirements like region repartitioning or autonomous rebalancing, here we propose a new region partition scheme that uses a set of simple expressions on the partition key columns to divide the key space.
+Considering the future requirements like region repartitioning or autonomous rebalancing, where both workload and partition may change frequently.
+Here proposes a new region partition scheme that uses a set of simple expressions on the partition key columns to divide the key space.

 # Details